kensho-technologies/graphql-compiler/CONTRIBUTING.md

 This project follows the
 [Google Python style guide](https://google.github.io/styleguide/pyguide.html).

-Additionally, any contributions must pass the following set of lint and style checks with no issues:
+Additionally, any contributions must pass the following set of lint and style checks with no issues when executed from a pipenv shell (i.e. after running `pipenv shell`):
 ```
 isort --check-only --verbose --recursive graphql_compiler/